-Making the most of cashback sites
+Tips to make the most of cashback sites

-Friend referrals – some cashback sites will reward you when you refer a friend to them.
+Referring a friend – some cashback sites will reward you when you refer a friend to them.
 You’ll normally only get the reward once your friend starts spending through the site.

 Big purchases – buying something big (like a holiday or mobile phone contract) through a cashback site can really boost your earnings.

 Gift cards – you can usually withdraw cashback via a bank transfer or PayPal.
 But some cashback sites offer to increase the amount if you withdraw it as a gift card with one of their retailers.